What makes VST unique?

 At VST we believe that the study of theology is worth your life.
-Loving God and living a life of dedication to God requires knowledge of the Triune God.
+Loving God and living a life of commitment requires knowledge of the Triune God.
 Theological education involves losing yourself to someone greater than yourself.
-And strangely to learn in this fashion is to find yourself so you can roll up your sleeves to engage the world.
+And strangely to learn in this fashion is to find your-self.
+Committed, and faith-driven individuals are prepared to roll up their sleeves and engage the world.
 Are you thoughtful?
-Do you reflect about how to interact with the large challenges of our time?
+Do you reflect about how to interact with the challenges of our time?
 Are you willing to work to discern the movement of the Spirit and go with the flow?

-At VST we strive to find networks across denominations, faith traditions and cultural differences with whom to collaborate for the love of God, the good of creation, friendship and human fullness.
+At VST we strive to create and take part in networks across denominations, faith traditions, and cultural differences with whom to collaborate for the love of God, the good of creation, friendship, and human fullness.
 Christ calls us to love our neighbour unconditionally, to learn from our neighbour without fear, and to act with and for others with integrity.

-If you are called to ministry, willing to be challenged intellectually, culturally, theologically and to walk alongside a diverse and inclusive cohort of fellow students, then VST may be the place for you.
+If you are called to ministry, willing to be challenged intellectually, culturally and theologically and to walk alongside a diverse and inclusive cohort of fellow students, then VST may be the place for you.

 Who attends VST?

 The student body at VST ranges in age from early 20s to early 70s; and the average age is early 30s.
-About 75 per cent of VST’s student body comes from our sponsoring denominations: Anglican Church of Canada, United Church of Canada, and the Presbyterian Church in Canada.
-25 per cent comes from other denominations, faith traditions and the broader community.
+About 75 per cent of VST’s student body comes from our sponsoring denominations: Anglican Church of Canada, Presbyterian Church in Canada, and United Church of Canada.
+25 per cent comes from other denominations, faith traditions, and the broader community.
 Most students are enrolled in programs leading to congregational ministry, others move into leadership outside of the church.